tommyp/basket/README.md

 price = ba.total
 ```

-Implement a checkout system that fulfils these requirements in Ruby.
+Implement a checkout system that fulfills these requirements in Ruby.

 Here is some test data:

 ```
 Basket items: MC1, BR1, MC1, PZ1
-Total price expected: £22.25
+Total price expected: £19.34
 ```

 ```